mne-tools/mne-python/doc/manual/preprocessing/ssp.rst

 The projectors might not be applied if data are not :ref:`preloaded <memory>`.
 In this case, it's the ``_projector`` attribute that indicates if a projector will be applied when the data is loaded in memory.
 If the data is already in memory, then the projectors applied to it are the ones marked as `active`.
 As soon as you've applied the projectors, it will stay active in the remaining pipeline.

 ..
 Warning:: Once a projection operator is applied, it cannot be reversed.
+..
+Warning:: Projections present in the info are applied during inverse computation whether or not they are `active`.
+Therefore, if a certain projection should not be applied, remove it from the info as described in Section :ref:`remove_projector`

 Delayed projectors
 ------------------